johnfairh/RubyGateway/SourceDocs/User Guide.md

-# Using RubyBridge
+# Using RubyGateway

-This document contains notes on using RubyBridge.
+This document contains notes on using RubyGateway.
 For installation tips see [the README](index.html).
 * [How to use the framework](#general-usage)
 * [How to do various Ruby tasks](#how-to)